 The outer commercial limits of 3D printing are already well-colonised by early adopters and quick thinkers.
 One area where commercial 3D printing ventures are particularly strong is medical technology.
 Here, the high adaptability and flexibility of 3D printed devices perfectly fits the demand for very individual solutions.
 It is this theme of cheap, large-scale but bespoke product design that has dominated early commercial 3D printing, and forms the backbone of the 3D printing surge.

-This allows for a lot of rapid research by dedicated 3D printing companies during the process of making individual products.
+The surge in 3D printing allows for a lot of rapid research by dedicated 3D printing companies during the process of making individual products.
 They have accomplished a vast amount already.
 But where does 3D printing fit in with a less specialised, less 3D-printing focused research and development process?

 Making it real with 3D printing technology